BlazeX9/AI-ML/README.md

 **Hallucinations**: Traditional generative models can produce incorrect or fabricated information.
 RAG reduces this risk by retrieving relevant and verified external data as context.
 **FAISS**: Facebook AI Similarity Search is a library developed by Meta for storing and efficiently searching vector embeddings.
 It performs fast similarity searches to find vectors that are most similar to a given query.

+## Model Context Protocol (MCP)

+MCP is a standardized framework by Anthropic that enables AI models to connect with external tools and data sources, providing secure, scalable and real time access without custom integrations

+## Ollama

+Ollama is a platform that allows users to run LLMs locally on their own machines.
+This allows users to interact with AI models without relying entirely on cloud-based APIs.
+Some of the LLMs are Llama, Gemma, Qwen, DeepSeek, Mistral

+Install Ollama on machine -> Open terminal or command prompt -> Download and run a model -> ollama run llama3.2

+see the models installed on your machine: ollama list
+download a model: ollama pull llama3.2